Skip to main content

 When you create a Tax Expense in Fathom, the tax amount is added as an Expense on your Profit & Loss.
 As the expense is a non-cash expense until the tax is paid, the tax amount is considered a liability until the tax is paid.

 The amount in the Tax Liability account, or posting to account, will increase month over month while the tax expense is incurred and remains unpaid by the Cash account.
-You can use journals to pay down this Tax Liability amount or you can select to automate payments according to a monthly, quarterly, annually, bi-annually, or bi-monthly basis.
+You can use journals to pay down this Tax Liability amount, or you can select to automate payments according to a monthly, quarterly, yearly, bi-yearly, or bi-monthly basis.

 Example: A company forecasts $100,000 in Earnings Before Interest & Tax, or EBIT, in a month.
 The tax expense formula calculates the company’s income tax as 30% of EBIT or $30,000.